-- Either Party may revoke, suspend or limit the operating authorizations or technical permissions of an airline designated by the other Party where: - a) substantial ownership and effective control of that airline are not vested in the other designating government, the Party's Nationals, or both: - b) that airline has failed to comply with the laws and regulations referred to in Article 5 (Application of Laws) of this Agreement; or - c) the other Party is not maintaining and administering the standards as set forth in Article 6 (Safety). - 2.
-Unless immediate action is essential to prevent further noncompliance with subparagraphs 1b or 1c of this Article, the rights established by this Article shall be exercised only after consultation with the other Party. - 3.
-This Article does not limit the rights of either Party to withhold, revoke, limit or impose conditions on the operating authorization or technical permission of an airline or airlines of the other Party in accordance with the provisions of Article 7 (Aviation Security).
+1. Either Party may revoke, suspend, limit, or impose conditions on the operating authorizations or technical permissions of an airline where:

+- a) that airline is not an airline of the other Party under Article 1(4) (Definitions); - b) substantial ownership and effective control of that airline are not vested in: - (i) for airlines of the United States, the Government of the United States, nationals of the United States, or both; - (ii) for airlines of Curaçao, the Government of Curaçao, nationals of Curaçao, or both; or - c) that airline has failed to comply with the laws and regulations referred to in Article 5 (Application of Laws) of this Agreement.

+2. Unless immediate action is essential to prevent further noncompliance with subparagraph 1c of this Article, the rights established by this Article shall be exercised only after consultation with the other Party.

+3. This Article does not limit the rights of either Party to withhold, revoke, suspend, limit, or impose conditions on the operating authorization or technical permission of an airline or airlines of the other Party in accordance with the provisions of Article 6 (Safety) or Article 7 (Aviation Security).